 The Strand Magazine publishes in-depth and exclusive interviews with some of today’s most renowned writers, actors, and producers.
-We have recently featured interviews with Sir Peter Ustinov, Anne Perry, Elizabeth George, Colin Dexter, Mary Higgins Clark, Dick Francis, Sue Grafton, Elmore Leonard, Tony Hillerman, Sir John Gielgud, Michael Bond, and David Suchet.
+We have featured interviews with Sir Peter Ustinov, Anne Perry, Elizabeth George, Colin Dexter, Mary Higgins Clark, Dick Francis, Sue Grafton, Elmore Leonard, Tony Hillerman, Sir John Gielgud, Michael Bond, and David Suchet.

 Heather Graham –The bestselling author talks history, romance, and vampires.

 C.J.
 Box – The bestselling Wyoming author shares his tips on how to write a bestselling novel and gives us the scoop on his journey to becoming a top thriller author.

 Robert Crais – The bestselling author of L.A.
 Requiem gives us a glimpse into the creative process behind his wonderful crime novels.

 Dick Francis – The late writer and racing jockey shared his experiences and over an hour and a half was a great storyteller.